bcgov/sso-requests/packages/authz/README.md

 **This package has no dependencies and performs no I/O.** That is what makes it safe to import from a Next.js bundle and an Express server alike.
-Resolving permissions _from the database_ stays in each consumer — this package only says what a permission is, what the named sets contain, and how overlapping scopes resolve against each other.
+Resolving permissions _from the database_ stays in each consumer — this package only says what a permission is, what the named sets contain, and how an organization's consented access to a team resolves for one integration.

-It ships with no consumers. `app` and `api` still carry their own authorization paths, and adopting this vocabulary is the work of the pull requests that follow.
+The `api` is its first consumer. `app` still carries its own authorization path, and adopting this vocabulary there is the work of the pull requests that follow.
-Landing it on its own keeps that diff readable and gives the vocabulary a review of its own, which is the part hardest to change later.

 ## What deliberately lives elsewhere